Rei-SwitchBot/faq/en-us/Battery Circulator Fan.md

 2. Make sure SwitchBot Battery Circulator Fan and Hub series products has been added to your App and your device firmware version is up to date.
 (Hub series products: Hub Mini/Hub 2)

-3. Follow the instructions below to turn on the cloud service of Battery Circulator Fan.
+3. Follow the instructions below to turn on the Third-party Service of Battery Circulator Fan.

 Open SwitchBot App.